 GigaSpaces's data grid clustering, scalability and high availability are based on the following concepts:

 - Data is segmented into partitions.
 Each partition includes a primary instance and ZERO or more backup instances.
 A partition (primary or a backup) is hosted within a single Grid Service Container (GSC).

 - Data access is load balanced across the different partitions, using a routing field or a routing value specified as part of the Space object or as part of the read/execute request.
 This allows the application to control the data distribution in a transparent manner.

 - Some operations, such as batch read or execute, support map-reduce behavior.
 This allows the application to access multiple partitions in parallel.

 - The maximum partition size is the GSC heap size.
-XAP supports a large heap size (up to 100GB in RAM).
+GigaSpaces supports a large heap size (up to 100GB in RAM).
 A GSC may host multiple partitions (primary or backup instances).

 - A data grid may have an unlimited number of partitions.
 In reality, the number of partitions will be of the same magnitude as the number of GSCs or servers that are running the data grid.
 This allows the data grid to scale dynamically and re-balance itself across additional GSCs.

 - The number of data grid partitions is determined at deployment time.
 The number of GSCs hosting the data grid partitions is dynamic and may change during runtime.